OldRacingCars.com

 'the Howard Katz car'

 First known when advertised by Yves Bonjean (Pont-du-Château, Auvergne, France) in September 1997.
 The car was accompanied by documentation including French import papers listing it as "742-106", which was taken to be a 742 update of 732-10.
 However, other interpretations are possible.
 Sold via Philippe Demeyer to Simon Hadfield (Shepshed, Leicestershire).
 Sold to Howard Katz (New York, NY) who raced it extensively in US vintage racing around 2005.
-To Nick Osborn (UK) and raced in Historic F2 in 2016.
-Still owned by Osborn in early 2019.
+To Nick Osborn (UK) and raced in Historic F2 in 2016, still exactly in Katz' livery.
+Still owned by Osborn in February 2019, but by the summer it was owned by Graham Adelman, who also owned the Beta-liveried 732/4.
+Adelman raced the STP-liveried 732 at the 2019 Silverstone Classic.

 March 732